TransparentSelf/transparentself.github.io/_posts/2022-05-03-Karriverzum.md

 ## Executive Summary
 A web platform for IT career planning currently under development.

-Our first big hairy audacious goal is to provide **a live career map for IT university students and young IT professionals** where they can plan ahead their future in the world of IT.
+Our first big hairy audacious goal is to provide **a live career map for IT university students and young IT professionals** where they are able to plan ahead their future in the world of IT.

 <br />

 ## Core Problem
 Let's imagine you are planning to leave human resources and start a career in Product Design.
-This may certainly sounds like an extreme case but for a second let's play with the thought that this is really happening...
+This may certainly sound like an extreme case but for a second let's play with the thought that this is really happening...

 > "Millions of people have left their jobs in search of more fulfilling roles with greater flexibility – it’s been called the Great Reshuffle."
 [World Economic Forum](https://www.weforum.org/agenda/2022/02/great-reshuffle-jobs-market-resignation/)

 To begin with your transition into Product Design, UX Design seems like a great place to start.

-*I overheard my friend Jill saying that Product Designers always starts as UX Designers and she is certainly a credible source, isn't she?*
+*I overheard my friend Jill saying that Product Designers always start as UX Designers and she is certainly a credible source, isn't she?*

 So now you have some more questions to answer...